-If you’re going to use fertilizer, then follow the instructions and don’t use it more than once per month during the growing season.
+If you’re going to use fertilizer, follow the instructions and don’t use it more than once per month during the growing season.
 If you feed your spider plant too much fertilizer, that could actually be detrimental.

-Just do your best to care for your spider plant the right way and things should be fine.
+Just do your best to care for your plant the right way and things should be fine.
 Remember what these plants need and watch out for common issues such as the plant outgrowing the pot that it’s in.

 Growing up with a mom who filled her home (inside and out) with all sorts of plants, Lisa got her start in gardening at a young age.
 Living now on her own with a home and yard full of plants (including an indoor greenhouse), she shares all the gardening tips she’s gained over the years.